Montaigne

 - Lorenzo VallaTOUCHSTONE

-Philological criticism — the Donation of Constantine exposed as forgery.
+Through philological criticism he exposed the Donation of Constantine as a forgery.

 Concepts where Montaigne sits in the conversation.
 Each links to a primer.